Dental Care and Diabetes

 What’s Important To Know About Dental Care and Diabetes?

 Diabetes can be a major problem if it is not kept under control.
 Some complications include the increased risks of swelling and irritation in the gums.
-People with diabetes are also far more prone to developing infections.
+People with diabetes are also far more prone to developing infections as diabetes can reduce the blood supply to the gums.
 It is crucial to ensure that you are able to manage your diabetes before you seek care from a dentist.

 If you have questions about dental care and diabetes, please contact our office to learn about the potential risk factors.
 We offer free second opinions and have special pricing available for new patients.